bmarvo/tamagotchi-backgrounds/README.md

-Tamagotchi backgrounds for use with [Adam Gastineau](https://github.com/agg23)'s Tamagotchi core
+Tamagotchi backgrounds for use with [agg23](https://github.com/agg23)'s Tamagotchi core

 | Gen 1  | Gen 2 |